jo3-l/yagfuncdata/README.md

 `yagfuncdata` aims to simplify workflows of projects that require a list of YAGPDB template functions, such as language support extensions for editors.
 For example, one could imagine setting up a cronjob in CI to run `yagfuncdata` regularly to check for updates and regenerate an asset file when changes are detected.

 Note, however, that it is not recommended to run `yagfuncdata` directly in an application as the command is not infallible.
-Changes to the structure of relevant files defining template functions may cause the generated list to be incomplete, or, worse, for the command to fail entirely.
+Changes to the structure of relevant files defining template functions may cause the generated list to be incomplete, or, worse, cause the command to fail entirely.
 Thus, `yagfuncdata`'s output should be manually vetted by a human against a trusted baseline.
-A typical process is to set up `yagfuncdata` to run periodically, e.g. via GitHub Actions, and submit a PR with its changes when applicable.
-This PR is then reviewed by a human and merged if acceptable.
+Hence, the CI cronjob suggested above should ideally generate a PR with its changes (which can then be reviewed and approved), as opposed to committing directly to the repository.

 ## How does it work?